Back to Home

 Quick summary:

-• Wispr Flow is the better pick for polished voice dictation across apps on Mac, Windows, iPhone, and Android
+• Wispr Flow is the better pick for polished voice dictation across apps on Mac, Windows, iPhone, and Android.

-• Wispr Flow Pro costs $15/month monthly; Otter Pro costs $16.99/month monthly; VoiceScriber offers a $49.99 lifetime option
+• Wispr Flow Pro costs $15/month monthly; Otter Pro costs $16.99/month monthly; VoiceScriber offers $49.99 lifetime or $5.99/week.

-• If offline processing and local-only privacy are non-negotiable, VoiceScriber is the closer fit - all transcription runs on the iPhone with nothing uploaded
+• If offline processing and local-only privacy are non-negotiable, VoiceScriber is the closer fit: all transcription runs on the iPhone with nothing uploaded.

 TL;DR